 Over the years, Estadio Centenario has hosted four finals of the Copa América, the last time in 1995.

 Estadio Centenario is not owned by a club, and therefore any club can rent the stadium.
-Peñarol uses the stadium for practically every home match (it owns a small stadium that it seldom uses), but also many smaller clubs rent the stadium for their home matches against Peñarol and Nacional to increase gate receipts.
+Peñarol used to use the stadium for practically every home match, but moved away to their own new ground, Estadio Campeon del Siglo, in 2016.
+Other clubs tend to use the stadium for high-profile matches like in the Copa Libertadores and their home matches against Peñarol and Nacional to increase gate receipts.